Technology

 Dave Mejia

-According to Dave Mejia, blockchain strategist and engineer at Talos Digital, blockchain should only be used for “adding value and making things better,” while at the same time, “reducing inefficiencies and making things more transparent and robust.”
+According to Dave Mejia, a blockchain strategist and engineer at Talos Digital, blockchain should only be used for “adding value and making things better,” while at the same time, “reducing inefficiencies and making things more transparent and robust.”

 “With blockchains, you’d be able to see all the registered players and then… everyone can see who’s getting what, so it would be very difficult to scam.
 The tide goes out and you know who’s swimming naked,” Mejia told The Bogotá Post.

 Talos Digital consists of a team of professional software developers that partners with agencies and other businesses to provide consulting and development on their software products.
-Its CEO Amyn Gillani was recently named Mentor at the Founder Institute.
+Its CEO Amyn Gillani was recently named a Mentor at the Founder Institute.

 According to a recent Forbes article, “There has been an unparalleled demand for blockchain developers as legacy enterprises and crypto-focused startups look to build upon on the early-stage technology.”